For to me, to live is Christ and

 To the atheist, life beyond this earth does not exist.
 They live with the mistaken belief that power, popularity, pleasure and money can fill the place in their heart that is reserved for God alone.
 False religion also causes those who do not believe in the one true God to strive for an unattainable goal as they seek the satisfaction that can only be found in following Christ.

 The Apostle Paul lived on both sides of the truth.
 First, as a devout Jew determined to rid the world of what he considered to be false doctrine spewed by a man named Jesus, he persecuted Christians.
-Later, after his encounter with the living Christ, he walked, talked, preached, lived and died for the truth of the gospel, the good news—Christ the Redeemer—and he was the persecuted.
+Later, after his encounter with the living Christ, he walked, talked, preached, lived and died for the truth of the gospel, the good news—Christ the Redeemer—then Paul became the persecuted.

 Paul wrapped the marching orders for the Christian’s life in one short verse tucked away in a letter to the Christians at Philippi.
 He began his greeting with “Grace and peace to you from God our Father and the Lord Jesus Christ” and ended with “The grace of the Lord Jesus Christ be with your spirit.”
 But in between those greetings of grace, his letter contained what may be the most profound statement by any follower of Christ, “For to me, to live is Christ and to die is gain.”